 We ran into a group of cute Taiwanese girls, the ONLY other people in that hot spring who were even close to our age – they were on their grad trip too!
 We shared an egg or two with them, they were really sweet.

-It was quite a lot brighter now, and you can see that beyond the hot spring pools, there are these natural inlet bays where the hot spring water mixes with the cool sea water, resulting in the perfect temperature water to swim in because you didn’t get too cold or too hot.
+It was quite a lot brighter at this point, and you could see that beyond the hot spring pools, there were these natural inlet bays where the hot spring water mixes with the cool sea water, resulting in the perfect temperature water to swim in because you didn’t get too cold or too hot.
 I could hang out in these pools forever!
 Some even had little fish which got swept it in with the water…

-We left the Hot Springs at about 7am+ – the sun was high in the sky and it felt like afternoon already somehow!
+We left the hot Ssprings at about 7am – the sun was high in the sky and it felt like afternoon already somehow!
 We drove around looking for the elusive historical prison that we missed yesterday, and turns out we’d driven past it several times but never realized what it was. doh!
 It only opened at 8am though, and that was too late for K and J who were heading back to Singapore.
 K would be back again, though that was it for J…

 They were headed back by plane though – no more terrible ferry rides for K, who had been immensely sickened by the trip over!
 There are 3 Taitung-Lyudao flights every day, and it’s only a 5-10 minute hop by plane, as compared to the half hour (or longer, depending on the current) ride by ferry.

-We head back to wash up while the 2 of them packed, and though the airport was right next to our hostel, we drove the 100m over to the smallest airport I’ve ever seen in my life.
+We headed back to wash up while the 2 of them packed, and though the airport was right next to our hostel, we drove the 100m over to the smallest airport I’ve ever seen in my life (at that point at least).
 You still had to do the usual stuff like check-in, and check-your luggage through and get stamped through customs, just that all that was happening in this same, tiny area.
 The flight was super delayed, only leaving close to 10am, and C, P and me stood by the fence and waved madly as this tiny little propeller plane took off with our friends.

 So it was down to the 3 of us – K had been master planner of the trip, and she and J were far better in Chinese than the rest of us so it would be an interesting few days before K came back to meet us in Kenting.
 We headed back to the hostel to settle our next days plans when we left Lyudao, and our awesome hostel owner Xiao Lan Jie helped us immensely, arranging accommodation and pick up from the ferry to Taitung at a tea plantation!
 We were pretty lucky coming to stay here…